Policy Number: 127

 The University of Texas Health Science Center at Houston (“University”) encourages fair, efficient and equitable solutions for problems or disputes arising out of the employment relationship.
 The University strongly recommends that individuals experiencing problems attempt to resolve them informally before exercising the grievance process.
 Faculty members are strongly encouraged to discuss concerns openly with the individual with whom the problem exists before proceeding with this process.

-This policy applies to grievances of faculty members concerning actions of supervisors, department chairs or equivalent and deans as to work load, compensation, working conditions, infringement of academic freedom, and the interpretation of a rule, regulation or policy.
+This policy applies to grievances of faculty members concerning actions of supervisors, department chairs or equivalent and deans as to work load, compensation, including disciplinary actions that impact pay, such as suspension without pay, reduction in pay, or demotion, working conditions, infringement of academic freedom, and the interpretation of a rule, regulation or policy.
 This policy also applies to some complaints not covered under separate policies.
 Topics addressed by separate policies, including research misconduct and disputes over non-reappointment, tenure, promotion, and termination are not covered by this policy.
 See HOOP Policies 44, Faculty Reappointment and Non-reappointment, 202, Research Misconduct, 115, Faculty Tenure, 43, Faculty Promotion and 133, Faculty Termination.
-Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity.
+Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity or HOOP 59, Prohibition of Sexual Harassment & Sexual Misconduct, as appropriate.

 B. Retaliation and Confidentiality

 No faculty member will be penalized or disciplined for filing a grievance or for aiding another faculty member in the presentation of a grievance.
-Faculty members who believe they have been penalized or disciplined for doing so should follow the procedures in HOOP Policy 108 Protection from Retaliation.
+Faculty members who believe they have been penalized or disciplined for doing so should follow the procedures in HOOP 108, Protection from Retaliation.
 Acts or threats of retaliation in response to grievances may subject the person retaliating to disciplinary action, up to and including termination.
 Persons filing grievances with reckless disregard for the truth or in willful ignorance of the facts are excluded from protection and may be subjected to disciplinary action, up to and including termination.

 A. Informal Resolution